Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 13. Does Your Payment Gateway Support Mobile Devices?

-Here's a fun fact for you: in 2021, 79% of smartphone users shopped online and made payments with their mobile devices.
+Here's a fun fact: in 2021, 79% of smartphone users shopped online and made payments with their mobile devices.
 And with 83% of the world's population owning smartphones, you'll probably begin to understand the importance of catering to the mCommerce crowd.

 Hence, you should ensure that your business's payment gateway is fully optimized for mobile users and provides them with an excellent experience.